Aider-AI/aider/docs/ctags.md

 GPT makes one reasonable mistake writing the first version of the test, but is able to quickly fix the issue after being shown the `pytest` error output.

+## Future work

+Just as it was inefficient to send "the whole codebase" to GPT with every request, there are probably better approaches than sending "the whole repo map" with every request.
+Sending a subset of the repo map would help `aider` work better with even larger repositories which have large maps:

+Some possible approaches to reducing the amount of map data are:

+  - Distill the global map further, to prioritize important symbols and discard "internal" or otherwise less globally relevant identifiers.
+  - Provide a mechanism for GPT to start with a distilled subset of the global map, and let it ask to see more detail about subtrees or keywords that it feels are relevant to the current coding task.
+  - Attempt to analyize the natural language coding task given by the user and predict which subset of the repo map is relevant.
+Possibly by analysis of prior coding chats within the specific repo.
+Work on certain files or types of features may require certain somewhat predictable context from elsewhere in the repo.

+One key goal is to prefer solutions which are language agnostic or which can be easily deployed against many popular code languages.
+The `ctypes` solution has this benefit, since it comes pre-built with tooling for most populare languages.
+I suspect that Language Server Protocol might be another relevant tool to solve these "code context" problems.

 ## Try it out